This simple test can detect lung cancer earlier, when it’s easier to treat.

 Am I eligible for a lung cancer screening?

-- Have a 30-pack-year history of smoking (this means you smoked one pack a day for 30 years, two packs a day for 15 years or other variations.
+- Have a 20-pack-year history of smoking (this means you smoked one pack a day for 20 years, two packs a day for 10 years or other variations.
 Your doctor can help you calculate your pack-year history.)

 - Currently smoke or quit smoking within the last 15 years

-If you are eligible, a screening may be covered by your health insurance at no cost to you — but it’s always a good idea to check with your insurance first.
-And if you don’t have insurance, some state or local agencies offer low- or no-cost screenings.
-Ask your healthcare provider for more information.
-Or you can search online for low- or no-cost lung cancer screenings in your community.
+If your provider determines that you're eligible, a screening may be covered by your health insurance at no cost to you — but it’s always a good idea to check with your insurance first.
+And if you don’t have insurance, ask your healthcare provider for more information.

 “Think of a lung cancer screening the way you would any other preventive exam,” says Dr. Facktor.
-“If you’re considering having one, your doctor can help you decide if a screening is right for you.”
+“If you’re eligible, your provider can help you schedule a screening.”

 What happens after a lung cancer screening?

 After your scan, the results will be sent to your doctor.
 They’ll review the findings with you and answer any questions.
 If you need further testing, they will discuss any next steps.

 “Your doctor will explain your options, whether that’s for more tests or future screenings,” says Dr. Facktor.
 “You’ll work together to create a plan built around your particular needs.”

 Quit smoking to lower your risk of lung cancer